prob140/textbook/_chapters/Chapter_11/04_Markov_Chain_Monte_Carlo.md

 The goal is to create a transition matrix $\mathbb{P}$ so that $\pi$ and $\mathbb{P}$ together solve the detailed balance equations.

-The algorithm starts with any symmetric, irreducible transition matrix $Q$ on the state space.
+The algorithm starts with any symmetric, irreducible transition matrix $\mathbb{Q}$ on the state space.
 For example, if the state space is numerical you could start with, "Wherever the chain is, it picks one of the three closest values (including itself) with probability $1/3$ each."
 For a pair of states $i$ and $j$, the transition probability $Q(i, j)$ is called the *proposal probability*.

 The algorithm then introduces additional randomization to create a new chain that is irreducible and aperiodic and has $\pi$ as its stationary distribution.